-How do I connect my Galaxy S4 to a TV?
+How Do I Connect My Galaxy S4 to a TV?

 Connecting Galaxy S4 to TV: Two Ways Are Possible

-1st Option: The Wired Way: Get an 11-pin MHL Adapter
+The Wired Way: Using an HDMI Adapter

 - Like Apple's iPhone, the Samsung Galaxy S4 is also equipped with an 11-pin Micro USB port that supports the Mobile High-Definition Link (MHL) feature.
-In other words: With the right adapter, you can send high quality HDMI signals over this port.
+In other words: With the right adapter, you can send high-quality HDMI signals over this port.

 - The Samsung Galaxy S4 requires a modern 11-pin MHL adapter, also referred to as MHL 2.0.
 Note that there are still older MHL adapters available with only 5-pins.
 They were used for the Galaxy S2 and are not compatible with Galaxy S3 or S4.
 When buying a MHL to HDMI adapter, make sure your phone is supported in the specifications.